On Economic Justice

 And compared to industry rates for coaches of similar education and experience, I am very much on the low end, intentionally, to keep my rates as affordable as possible.

-My clients span a wide spectrum of financial situations, and my own estimation of what is “a lot” comes from my years of living in poverty, not some objective truth that applies to everyone.
+My clients span a wide spectrum of financial situations, and my own estimation of what is “a lot” comes from many years of living in poverty, not some objective truth that applies to everyone.

 I’ve already addressed, above, the many systems I’ve put in place to help out those who genuinely cannot afford my standard rates.
 Beyond that, I cannot single-handedly take responsibility for everyone’s financial situation.
 That’s simply not possible, reasonable, or reciprocal.